-START TESTING YOUR JUNE There are advantages to
+START TESTING YOUR JUNE There are advantages t

 There are advantages to beginning testing in your junior year.
 Questions on the ACT® are directly related to what you have learned in your high school courses.
-You've probably completed the coursework corresponding to the test material.
+By junior year, you've probably completed the coursework corresponding to the test material.

-Approach questions on the ACT® in one of three ways:
+Approach questions on the ACT[®] in one of three ways: